Cloticc/lexicon-react-radio-app/README.md

 # Radio App

-This is a project that is part of the Technigo bootcamp.
+.
 The project is to build a radio app using the Sveriges Radio API.
 The app should be able to show a list of channels, programs and categories.

 ## Live Demo